slashdotted/PomaPure/README.md

 Move to the Modules directory and run ` for i in */; do cd $i && mkdir build && cd build && cmake -DCMAKE_BUILD_TYPE=Release .. && make && cd ../..; done`

+### Graphical dataflow editor (Experimental)

+An experimental version of a graphical dataflow editor is available at https://github.com/slashdotted/PomaPipelineEditorExperimental